Live Updates arrow

 Why do we need this water transfer project?

-According to the Environment Agency, the South East needs to find more than 2.5 billion extra litres of water a day by 2050 to maintain its water supplies.
-To address this, we’re investing in new sources of water, such as new reservoirs and pipelines to transfer water from them to where it’s needed.
+According to the Environment Agency, the South East needs to find an extra 2.5 billion litres of water a day by 2050 to maintain supplies.
+That’s why we’re investing in new sources of water, such as the Thames to Southern Transfer project that will allow us to move water from a new reservoir in Oxfordshire and transfer it to our supply in Hampshire, where it’s needed.

 A photo of John Robertson working on a platform pertruding above a body of water